ryansgithubaccount/SiaoBunk_Vocoding/README.md

 ## Milestones
 - Importing voice file to Matlab code.
 (Done)
 - Implement spectrogram.
 (Done)
 - Design LPC algorithm processing.
-(By March 8)
+(Done)
-- Design and implement voice synthesizer. ( By March 9)
+- Design and implement voice synthesizer.
+(Done)
 - Another way of estimating the pitch of the voice signal.
-(By March 10)
+(By March 16)
-- GUI (By March 10)
+- GUI (By March 16)
-- Testing (By March 10)
+- Testing (By March 16)

 ## Responsibilities
 - Importing voice file to Matlab code.
 (Hui-Ying)